postsharp/Metalama.Documentation/conceptual/Aspects/advising/contracts.md

 The following snippet shows how to automatically add precondition checks for all situations in the public API where a non-nullable parameter could receive a null value from a consumer.

 The fabric adds a method-level aspect to all exposed methods.
-Then, the aspect adds individual contracts using the <xref:Metalama.Framework.Aspects.IAdviceFactory.AddContract*> method.
+Then, the aspect adds individual contracts using the <xref:Metalama.Framework.Advising.IAdviceFactory.AddContract*> method.

 [!include[NotNull Fabric](../../../code/Metalama.Documentation.SampleCode.AspectFramework/NotNullFabric.cs)]